eltons-academy/az-204/modules/containers-aca/README.md

 az extension add --name containerapp --upgrade
 ```

-Now create a Container App Environment, this is a grouping of Container Apps which can communicate internally and share common features like secrets:
+Now create a Container App _Environment_.
+This is a grouping of Container Apps which can communicate internally and share common features like secrets:

 ```
 az containerapp env create --name rng -g labs-aca
 ```

 > You'll see this also create a Log Analytics Workspace.
 This is a service for collecting, storing and querying log data and metrics.
-ACA automatically wires up container logs to wrtie to Log Analytics.
+ACA automatically wires up container logs to write to Log Analytics.

 Now you can use `az containerapp create` to create a new Container App in the environment.